 How do I keep my cuticles clean during my mani?We all have those cuticle oops moments during a mani!
 Whether you sneeze, have shaky hands, or just get bumped ... it's going to happen!
 Orange sticks and Q-Tips can be a pain, and can cause you to possible damage your completed mani.
 I stick to using angled eye makeup brushes!
 Just dip the brush in acetone, and your clean up is a breeze!
 It even helps clean up the top nail line for a nice crisp curve!
 Just keep in mind that you will need to replace the brush every other month or so, because the acetone will eventually damage the bristles.

 How much time should I wait in between manis to let my nails breathe?You don't need to wait at all.
 Nails don't need to breathe.
-Technically, they're already dead.
+They're made out of hard keratin and have no pores.
 So say, "No!", to naked nails!
 Polish away!!!

 I'm having issues with air bubbles on my nails after I paint them!Try applying the polish in thinner coats.
 Thick coats are notorious for bubbling.
 Also, two thick coats take much longer to dry than three thinner coats.
 Also, try not to shake your polish bottles too much.
 Rolling the bottle is much better for combatting bubbles.
 For glitter polishes that may have settled a bit, fight the urge to shake them and use a toothpick or an orange stick to stir the polish in a motion from the bottom of the bottle toward the top.
 You won't have air bubble issues, and your glitter will be much easier to apply.